NadineAziz/minesweeper/notes.md

 - create test 3.1 and pass it  ✅
 - create test 3.2 and pass it  ✅
 - create test 4.1 and pass it  ✅
+- create test 4.2 and pass it  ✅
+- create test 4.3 and pass it  ✅